Ifeconastar/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-# Loops, Conditions and Parsing

-This folder contains scripts generated attempting to understand loops, conditions and parsing in Bash
+This folder contains files related to SSH keys